What Is Frac Sand Used for in the Drilling Process?

 Frac sand is quartz sand material with high purity and durability, typically found in small, round grains.
 Frac sand is a crush-resistant material produced primarily for applications in petroleum and other industrial industries.
 The versatile sand material is a key agent in hydraulic fracturing for producing petroleum fluids like natural gas liquids and oil from base rock units.

-What Is Sand Used for in Fracking?
+What Is Sand Used for During Fracing?

 Frac sand is used as a proppant throughout the hydraulic fracturing drilling process.
 As you can probably guess, pumps will eventually be turned off during the process.
 The fractures deflate to a degree, but cannot permanently close due to the tons of frac and grain sand within the well.

-New fractures in the grain are held open by durable sand grains that form a network of pore spaces that allows fluids to flow freely through the rock into the ground.
+New fractures in the grain are held open by durable sand grains that form a network of pore spaces that allow fluids to flow freely through the rock into the ground.
 Frac sand is a critical agent throughout the process and is known as a proppant because the materials props open the fractures when pumps aren’t operating.

 Although frac sand is the most commonly used proppant for most fracing companies, other materials like aluminum beads, ceramic beads, and sintered bauxite can be used.
-Frac sand typically delivers the most quality performance and is the top choice for most petroleum businesses.
+Frac sand typically delivers the highest quality performance and is the top choice for most petroleum businesses.

-Benefits of Hydraulic Fracturing
+Benefits of the Hydraulic Fracturing Process

 - Greater gravel packing and placement